Jaxboards/Jaxboards/README.md

 # Jaxboards

-Jaxboards is a PHP/MySQL forum software built sometime between 2007 and Oct 6th, 2010.
-It's pretty full featured and offers a unique experience over other forum software even today.
-That being said, it's showing its age, and relies on some flash and older technologies to get by.
+Jaxboards is PHP/MySQL forum software built sometime between 2007 and October 6, 2010.
+It's pretty full-featured and offers a unique experience over other forum software even today.
+It delivers outstanding performance, and creating themes is relatively easy.
+That being said, it's showing its age, and relies on some older technologies to get by.
 It is not recommended to run this in production these days.

 ## Getting Started